 - Advance innovation, by focusing on the science needed to evaluate novel technologies.

-- Increase predictability for medical device sponsors, by making it clear FDA accepts assessments from an MDDT in support of demonstrating safety, effectiveness, or performance of a medical device, when used within the qualified context of use.
+- Increase predictability for medical device sponsors, by making it clear the FDA accepts assessments from an MDDT in support of demonstrating safety, effectiveness, or performance of a medical device, when used within the qualified context of use.

 - Encourage collaboration in developing tools and supporting evidence, to pool resources and drive increased use and acceptance of qualified tools.